- Published on

 Unneeded features, like a laser screen projected onto your hand, epically missed the mark on functionality but beautifully epitomized where we are in tech today.
 Wearability and voice control are uncomfortable and limited in public spaces; the Humane AI Pin comes packed with useless features and gimmicks made for demos and investors—not consumers and power users.

 The two former Apple Executives sold the vision well, using high-end materials and an "Apple-esque" look and feel.
 The device felt new and familiar.
 However, during Humane's Humane AI Pin demo video release, the device got basic facts wrong, leading to widespread distrust by possible users.
-Then we learned the device's price - 699plusa699 plus a 24 monthly subscription.
+Then we learned the device's price - 24 monthly subscription.
 Because of its lack of valuable features, the AI Pin is not worth the hefty price tag (Pierce, 2024).

 What Makes AI Devices Practical?